memc-rs/memc-rs/CONTRIBUTING.md

 ## Reviewing Pull Requests

-**Any memcrs community member is welcome to review any pull request**.
+**Any Memcrs community member is welcome to review any pull request**.

-All memcrs contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.
+All Memcrs contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.
 Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it.
 If there